 Toddlers from as young as three months can attend daycare, while kids aged two to four attend preschool.
-In Amsterdam, the fees for 16 hours a week of preschool may depend on parental income.
+In Amsterdam, the fees for 16 hours of preschool a week may depend on parental income.

-Special needs education in Amsterdam
+Special-needs education in Amsterdam

 Many schools in Amsterdam offer specialised services to integrate students with disabilities or disorders into mainstream classes.